bsiever/pxt-sen55/README.md

 sen55.humidity(): number
 ```

 Get the relative humidity (0-100%).
 The humidity value will be compensated based on Sensirion's STAR algorithm.
+Returns `NaN` on error.

 # Stop Measurements